Healthy Ageing and Rehabilitation

 - Leadership positions within education, rehabilitation or health and social sector

-You do not pay any tuition fees when studying at HVL, but need to pay a term fee each term of about 90 US dollars.
+You do not pay any tuition fees when studying at HVL, but you need to pay a term fee each of the four terms of 750 NOK (around 75 Euro or 90 US dollars)

 There will be possibilities for student exchange at semester 2 and 3.
 To apply for a student exchange programme, your application must first be approved by HVL.
 An approved application means that you have been given an academic pre-approval for the course or traineeship you will be doing abroad.
 The academic pre-approval specifies what you will be doing while you are on an exchange programme and confirms these activities will be fully approved as part of your education plan at HVL.